 Bars With A View

 Beachcomber – Spend the day at Cahoon Hollow Beach in Wellfleet, then stroll into the “Comah” still covered in sunscreen for dinner and drinks just in time for an epic Cape Cod sunset.
 If you’re a fan of beachy, laid-back live music, check their event calendar to see which bands or DJ’s will be performing.
 This is where I see Donavan Frankenreiter every summer!

 Raw Bar On Ocean Street – This bar sits directly across from a ferry terminal in Hyannis Harbor.
 Watch as travelers come and go from Nantucket while you sip on your beverages.
-TIP: Check the ferry schedule before you go, and arrive 10 minutes before a scheduled ferry, or all the seats will be taken!
+TIP: Check the ferry schedule before you go, and arrive 10 minutes before a scheduled ferry arrival, or all the seats will be taken!

 Mattakeese Wharf Waterfront Restaurant – Two words: EPIC SUNSETS.
 This restaurant overlooks Barnstable Harbor, which is on Cape Cod Bay.
 Get here early to claim a table in the lounge and be treated to a view of a deeply hued and dramatic sunset.